 Causes of Pancreatitis in Dogs

-The exact cause of canine pancreatitis is unclear, but it can be triggered by any of the following:
+The exact cause of canine pancreatitis is unclear, but possible triggers are:

 High Fat Diets

 High fat diets, especially combined with low protein intake, tend to trigger pancreatitis in dogs.
 Even a single occasional high fat meal may cause pancreatitis in a dog whose diet is normally moderate or low in fat.